hkniberg/dogfight/MULTIPLAYER_PLAN.md

 - 6-character battle code (e.g., `K3X9A2`)
 - Share code to invite players
 - 2-10 players per battle

+## Multiplayer Game Rules

+**Scoring & Victory:**
+- First to 5 kills (of any player) wins the match
+- In free-for-all, killing anyone counts toward your score

+**Respawn Mechanics:**
+- Spawn at random location (no safe-spawn validation)
+- 3 seconds of invulnerability (blinking effect)
+- While invulnerable: cannot shoot or interact with objects
+- Prevents spawn camping and immediate re-death

+**Reverse Power-Up (Multiplayer):**
+- Affects all opponents (not just one target)
+- All opponent homing missiles retarget to chase themselves
+- 8-second duration

+**Disconnect Handling:**
+- Player projectiles/effects removed on disconnect
+- Active effects on/by disconnected player are cancelled
+- Simple cleanup, no persistence

 ## Technical Architecture